CamKeys-Git/neuralNetwork/README.md

 fprintf('Cost at parameters: %f', J);
 ```

-The code below will run the function checkNNGradients.m which will create a small neural network and dataset that will be used for checking your gradients.
+Before moving forward, eckNNGradients will create a small neural network and dataset that will be used for checking the gradients.
 If the nnCostFunction (backpropagation) implementation is correct, you should see a relative dierence that is less than 1e-9.

 ```Matlab
 checkNNGradients;